Twitter bot: Prevalence

 In 2009, based on a study by Sysomos, Twitter bots were estimated to create approximately 24% of tweets on Twitter.
 According to the company, there were 20 million, fewer than 5%, of accounts on Twitter that were fraudulent in 2013.
 In 2013, two Italian researchers calculated 10 percent of total accounts on Twitter were "bots" although other estimates have placed the figure even higher.
 One significant academic study in 2017 estimated that up to 15% of Twitter users were automated bot accounts.
 A 2020 estimate puts the figure at 15% of all accounts or around 48 million accounts.

+A 2023 MIT study found that third-party tools used to detect bots may not be as accurate as they are trained on data being collected in simplistic ways, and each tweet in these training sets then manually labeled by people as a bot or a human.
+Already in 2019 German researchers scrutinized studies that were using Botswatch and Botometer, dismissing them as fundamentally flawed and concluded that (unlike spam accounts) there is no evidence that "social bots" even exist.

 Impact

 The prevalence of Twitter bots coupled with the ability of some bots to give seemingly human responses has enabled these non-human accounts to garner widespread influence.
-The social implications these Twitter bots potentially have on human perception are sizeable according to a study published by the ScienceDirect Journal.
+The social implications these Twitter bots potentially have on human perception are sizeable.
 Looking at the Computers as Social Actors (CASA) paradigm, the journal notes, "people exhibit remarkable social reactions to computers and other media, treating them as if they were real people or real places."
 The study concluded that Twitter bots were viewed as credible and competent in communication and interaction making them suitable for transmitting information in the social media sphere.

+Whether posts are perceived to be generated by humans or bots depends on partisanship, a 2023 study found.